mandiant/flare-fakenet-ng/README.md

 The keys `privkey.pem` and `server.pem` used by FakeNet-NG's servers are in the application's root directory.

 * **NetworkMode** - Specify the network mode in which to run FakeNet-NG.
+    * Valid settings are:
+        * `SingleHost`: manipulate traffic from local processes.
+        * `MultiHost`: manipulate traffic from other systems.
+        * `Auto`: use whatever `NetworkMode` is most functional on the current platform.
+    * Not all platforms currently support all `NetworkMode` settings.
+Here is the current status of support:
+        * Windows supports only `SingleHost`
+        * Linux supports `MultiHost` and experimentally supports `SingleHost` mode (works with the exception of process and port blacklisting).
-Valid settings are `SingleHost` (manipulate traffic from local processes), `MultiHost` (manipulate traffic from other systems), and `Auto` (use whatever `NetworkMode` is functional on the current platform.
-Not all platforms currently support all modes.
-For now, leave this set to `Auto` to get `SingleHost` mode on Windows and `MultiHost` mode on Linux.
+    * For now, leave this set to `Auto` to get `SingleHost` mode on Windows and `MultiHost` mode on Linux.

 The Diverter generally supports the following DNS-related setting: